bibanon/bibanon/Liliad-Soundtrack.md

-Created through the work of anons from [this Google Doc](https://docs.google.com/document/d/1kZDHJIDoqwy1FHge_L7k2xsHnTLpiVODBwRsYnyI4wA/edit#heading=h.vsw3h3dckse1).
+> _Created through the work of generous anons from [this Google Doc](https://docs.google.com/document/d/1kZDHJIDoqwy1FHge_L7k2xsHnTLpiVODBwRsYnyI4wA/edit#heading=h.vsw3h3dckse1)._

-Story Song: Aria di Mezzo Carratere
+This is a playlist of recommended songs to listen to while reading The Liliad.

-YouTube links needed.
+The mp3 collection [can be downloaded from here.](https://drive.google.com/file/d/0B5HBpeA6UUoScHFIQzA2VGs1Smc/edit) YouTube links needed.
 We will probably create a playlist on YouTube.

 ## PART 1

+Story Song: Aria di Mezzo Carratere

 * OP's First Theme: “Creep” - Radiohead
 * New Friend: “Midnight Snow” - Derlee